hco/HCOAutoWiringBundle/README.md

 If a service now has an unqualified typehint for a database connection, the autowiring will fail.
 But you can now qualify a typehint with the string we used before, so that a service will be wired to one specific database connection.

+## Primary Services
+A service an be tagged to be a so called primary service.
+When a dependency should be outwired, and there is exactly one primary service, that will be outwired.
+There can still be several non-primary services for a class, but they will be ignored.

+If two services are declared to be primary which are of the same type, the compilation of the container will fail.

 ## Example